b-ox/schema4i.org/README.md

 We use things that are already defined elsewhere to prevent reinventing the wheel.
 Our base vocabulary is [Schema.org](https://schema.org).
 We always search there for objects (types) like [schema.org/Person](https://schema.org/Person), attributes (properties) like [schema.org/givenName](https://schema.org/givenName)) or data types like [schema.org/Text](https://schema.org/Text)) before we add new things into our vocabulary.

 Only those objects, attributes oder data types are "part of the Semantic Data Model for Insurances" that have been declared in our JSON-LD context files.
-Of cause you can use everything else in your data exchange by justing adding your own context to the JSON-LD document.
+Of cause you can use everything else in your data exchange by just adding context to the JSON-LD document.

 ## Improving the Semantic Data Model